crmne/paolino.me/_posts/2025-07-08-async-ruby-is-the-future.md

 ### 4. Scalability Limits

 Try creating 10,000 threads.
-The overhead becomes crushing.
+The OS will complain, and the overhead will become crushing.
 Yet modern AI apps need to handle thousands of concurrent conversations.

 These aren't separate issues -- they're all symptoms of the same architectural mismatch.
 LLM communication is fundamentally different from  traditional background jobs.